theopn/haunted-tiles/README.md

 Collection of utilities and scripts for my Fedora i3-spin setup.

-I had an ambitous plan of making this repository the next best tiling window manager "distro" for i3 and Sway, but yeah, it is just my minimal, Dracula-themed config for my ThinkPad which I use as a focused development machine.
+I had an ambitous plan of making this repository the next best tiling window manager "distro" for i3 and Sway, but yeah, now it is just my minimal, Dracula-themed config for my ThinkPad which I use as a focused development machine.

 You can get the glimps of my Sway config and other quirky and unnecessary scripts I used to have in the `deprecated` directory.
 I still have some ridiculous features like a weather widget using [wttr.in](https://github.com/chubin/wttr.in).